Frozen solid -- Warming, Expanding, Polluted & Acidified

 California tide pool (David Kattenburg)

 Then there’s the status of Earth’s oceans today.
-Largely liquid, they’re in a sorry state.
+Largely liquid, they’re in a worrisome state.

-A third of the CO2 humans have pumped into the atmosphere over the course of the last 200 years has ended up in the oceans, acidifying them.
-Ocean acidification is throwing ocean carbonate chemistry out of balance, disrupting the ability of shell-forming plankton to build their shells.
+A third of the CO2 humans have pumped into the atmosphere over the course of the last 200 years, burning fossil fuels, has ended up in the oceans, acidifying them.
+Acidification pushes ocean carbonate chemistry out of long-established equilibrium, disrupting the ability of shell-forming plankton — the base of marine trophic chains — to build their shells.

-The reported doubling of the rate of sea level rise, largely due to thermal expansion, threatens coastal communities around the world.
-Over a third of humanity lives within a hundred kilometers of the coast, within meters of the ocean’s rising surface.
+At the same time, ninety percent of anthropogenic, CO2-generated atmospheric heat has been absorbed by Earth’s oceans, both heating and expanding them.
+The rate of sea level rise has reportedly doubled over the past fifty years, threatening coastal communities around the world.
+Over a third of humanity lives within a hundred kilometers of the coast, mere meters above the ocean’s fast rising surface.

-Impacts on coastal salt marshes, seagrass meadows, mangrove forests, coral reefs, and iconic marine mammals are easy to observe.
+Impacts on coastal salt marshes, seagrass meadows, mangrove forests, and coral reefs — among the most productive, carbon-storing ecosystems on Earth — and on iconic marine mammals in both coastal and pelagic zones, are easy to observe.

 Donate with a $15/monthly subscription